AznStevy/Maybe-Useful-Cogs/README.md

 **Support**

 If you would like some support for these cogs because nothing ever works, you can talk to me in my testing/spam server, [bot testing](https://discord.gg/T5HHf7k).
 I don't bite, I promise :3

+__Leveler Support__ - pip3 install scipy is known to not work on Windows (Linux should work fine).
+Scipy is NOT required, but needed for auto sidebar color generation.
+If it doesn't work, steps you can take include the following:

+1) Go to http://www.lfd.uci.edu/~gohlke/pythonlibs/#scipy to download your version and type in command prompt `pip install [Local File Location]`<- Your specific file such as scipy-0.16.0-cp27-none-win_amd64.whl.

+2) Visit http://stackoverflow.com/questions/28190534/windows-scipy-install-no-lapack-blas-resources-found (has similar solution) or try Googling some more.

+3) Come to the support server to complain c: